Skip to content

 Testing coverage is intentionally split across correctness, stress, and topology concerns so regressions can be isolated by failure type.

-Use sync-records/tests for deterministic, script-driven correctness checks over simulated journals.
+Use records/tests for deterministic, script-driven correctness checks over simulated journals.

 Prerequisites:

-You need either a built journal-sdk binary from sync-journal or Docker access to run ghcr.io/sandialabs/sync-journal/journal-sdk, and you need a POSIX shell environment.
+You need either a built journal-sdk binary from journal/ or Docker access to run ghcr.io/sandialabs/sync-web/journal-sdk, and you need a POSIX shell environment.

 Terminal window